“I need to get my shit together so that I can start saving some money.”

 - How much money do you owe?
 What are your debts?
 What are your expenses?

 - How much are you bringing in?
 What’s your income like?
+Are you bringing in enough money?

 Let’s break these down…